 Game Development and Me

-An archive of all the games released by me, John D. Moore, from 1997 to the present.
-From an early age, I designed video games on paper.
+From about the time I was introduced to the NES, I was designing video games on paper.
 Starting around 1996, I began coding in QBASIC, working on a few simple Zork-like text adventures.
-My only completed QBASIC adventure game, a collaboration with a friend entitled UFO Invasion, was uploaded to AOL, but is now lost to time.
+My only completed QBASIC adventure game, a collaboration with a friend entitled UFO Invasion, was uploaded to an AOL channel, but is now lost to time.

-2009 saw my return to game development as I began working with the Game Maker.
-My first released Game Maker game was an experiment in level design called About a Ball.
+In 2009, I began working in Yo Yo Games’s Game Maker, releasing an experiment in level design I called About a Ball.
 Beginning in 2010, I began participating in Glorious Trainwrecks events, producing simple and often comic games in brief bursts of time.

 If you’d like to support my games or show your appreciation, please consider the following:

-- Download the game from my itch.io storefront and pitch in a dollar or two when prompted.
-My games are freeware, but I accept tips!
+- Download a game from my itch.io storefront or GameJolt storefront and pitch in a dollar or two when prompted.
+My games are freeware, but I gratefully accept tips!

 - Blog about or link to my games on social media!
 Write reviews!
 Make videos!
 Anything to spread word of mouth is deeply appreciated.

 - Write to me using my contact form or tweet at me on Twitter.
-Just knowing that you’re playing and enjoying my games is inspiring!
+Just knowing that you’re playing and enjoying my games is inspiring and satisfying to me!

 By the way, please consider doing all of the above for any indie game developer whose work you admire.
 It’s hard to describe just how nice it feels to be told that your creative work is appreciated!
 A little note can really brighten someone’s day.

-Currently living in Eugene, Oregon, I am also a filmmaker, a writer, a cartoonist, and a scholar of Japanese literature, film, and animation.
+Currently living in Salt Lake City, Utah, I am also a filmmaker, a writer, a cartoonist, and a scholar of Japanese literature, film, and animation.
 To see my other work visit my homepage.
 I’m also a freelance copyeditor and proofreader, and I am available for hire.